Emperor Xiaozong of Song -- A Determined Monarch with Huge Restrain

 When the nomadic army captured two emperors of the Empire Song and almost the entire royal family, Emperor Zhao Gou was the only prince left in the current royal clan.

-After he reestablished the Song Empire in the southern China, he was unable to give birth to another child.
-So Zhao Gou sent people to search for descendants of the Emperor Zhang Kuangyin from the civilian’s world.
+After he reestablished the Song Empire in southern China, he was unable to give birth to another child.
+So Zhao Gou sent people to search for descendants of Emperor Zhang Kuangyin from the civilian world.

 Ascending to the Throne in Crisis

 Zhao Shen always respected his adoptive father and was very kind to the people around him.
 In his 30s, the Kingdom Jin invaded the Song Empire again, despite they already signed a very profitable, unfair treaty with Song before.

 The next year, Emperor Zhao Gou nominated Zhao Shen as the crown prince and abdicated the throne months later.

 Unlike his adoptive father, Zhao Shen, now Emperor Xiaozong of Song, was quite determined on searching for vengeance.

 The second month after he ascended to the throne, he summoned back those brave generals who wanted to fight and recover the lost lands.

 Soon, he cleaned great general Yue Fei’s name, and welcomed all of Yue Fei’s expelled family members back and set them free.